KelvinShadewing/supertux-advance/docs/LEVELDESIGN.md

 If you want to output minimized files, ones without the extra whitespace to make the file readable in a text editor, go to "Edit > Preferences... > General > Export Options" and click "Minimize output".
 Then use "File > Export" to save the minimized file.

+## Author

+You can sign your level by adding an `author` property to the map.
+Maps made by multiple designers should have their names in an alphabetically sorted, comma separated list.

 ## Start Code

 You can have the level run a piece of code once it's done loading.
 This code will be run after all actors have been created as well.
 You can do this by going to "Map > Map properties".
 This will set the Properties panel to focus on the map itself.
 From here, create a custom property called `code`.
 By clicking the "..." button on the right side of the text entry field, you can open up a multi-line editor for easier coding.